A 2025 Guide to Teaching English in China

 This is how we all learn our mother tongue through spaced repetition, mimicking, and the loci method.

-You can also take HSK, i.e., the Mandarin language test, to earn a recognized certificate that proves your Chinese ability.
+You can also take HSK, the Mandarin language test, to earn a recognized certificate proving your Chinese ability.

-In China, the frequency and number of testing centers are much higher than anywhere else.
+The frequency and number of testing centers in China are much higher than anywhere else.

 The Top 3 Disadvantages